 Community Infrastructure Levy

-The Community Infrastructure Levy is a planning charge that can be used by local authorities to support the development of their area.
-It came into force across England and Wales in April 2010 and allows local authorities to raise funds from developers undertaking new building projects in their area.
+The Community Infrastructure Levy is a planning charge that can be used by local authorities to support the development of their area and allows them to raise funds from developers of new building projects.
 The money can be used to help fund a wide range of infrastructure that is needed as a result of development.

 CIL is charged as a fixed rate per square metre of new floor space.
 The rate is set by local authorities in consultation with local communities and developers, and is tested through an independent examination.
 It can be used as one funding mechanism to support the infrastructure proposals contained within the Local Plan Strategy.

 The Cheshire East CIL Charging Schedule has been prepared following an extensive period of consultation, engagement and examination.
 The final charging schedule takes account of the findings of the examiner’s Report of the Draft Cheshire East Council Community Infrastructure Levy Charging Schedule (PDF, 403 KB) and was approved at the council meeting on 21 February 2019.
 It became operational from 01 March 2019.

 Approved charging schedule

 Only two types of development in Cheshire East are liable to pay a CIL charge.
 These are housing (excluding affordable housing and apartments) and retail development at two specific locations (the Crewe Grand Junction and Handforth Dean retail parks).
 All other development has a zero CIL charge for economic viability reasons.